Lectures on LHC Physics: QCD

-In the notation introduced in Eq.(\ref{eq:qcd_pgg}) we first compute the splitting kernel $\hat{P}_{q \leftarrow g}$, sandwiching the $qqg$ vertex between an outgoing quark $\bar{u}_\pm(p_b)$ and an outgoing antiquark $v_\pm(p_a)$ for all possible spin combinations.
-We start with all four gluon polarizations, \ie all four gamma matrices, between two spin-up quarks and their spinors written out in Eqs.(\ref{eq:spinor_u}) and (\ref{eq:spinor_v})
+In the notation introduced in Eq.\eqref{eq:qcd_pgg} we first compute the splitting kernel $\hat{P}_{q \leftarrow g}$, sandwiching the $qqg$ vertex between an outgoing quark $\bar{u}_\pm(p_b)$ and an outgoing antiquark $v_\pm(p_a)$ for all possible spin combinations.
+We start with all four gluon polarizations, \ie all four gamma matrices, between two spin-up quarks and their spinors written out in Eqs.\eqref{eq:spinor_u} and~\eqref{eq:spinor_v}

 Somewhat surprisingly the unphysical scalar and longitudinal gluon polarizations seem to contribute to this vertex.
 However, after adding the two unphysical degrees of freedom they cancel because of the form of our metric.
-For transverse gluons we can compute this vertex factor also for the other diagonal spin combination
+Assuming transverse gluons we compute this vertex factor also for the other diagonal spin combination